mark-hahn/atom-feature-wiki/readme.md

 ---
 - The discussion board has many posts of users requesting features.
 These posts are often duplicated, disorganized, and forgotten.

-- Arom editor developers interested in getting started often ask for ideas.
+- Atom editor developers interested in getting started often ask for ideas.

 - Developers will work on a package only to find out that a package with similar features is in progress or already available.